 Last Updated on

 Tens or transcutaneous electrical nerve stimulation units are small machines or devices that use batteries to produce electric current to be transmitted to the skin and tissue.
 These are mainly used for pain management because the current they emit blocks pain signals from reaching the brain, and stimulate the production of the body’s natural painkillers.
-However, how long to use tens unit for this purpose?
+However, how long to use a tens unit for this purpose?

 As they say, everything in excess would inevitably have negative effects.
-No matter how safe these devices claim to be, if they are not used as intended, people might still experience discomforts instead of getting relief from the pain that they are experiencing.
+No matter how safe these devices claim to be, if they are not used as intended, people might still experience discomfort instead of getting relief from the pain that they are experiencing.

 Below, it will be discussed in detail how to use tens units, how long to use tens unit per session, if people who experience chronic pain can use them long-term, and the effects of misusing these devices.